 Deciding whether to rent or buy typically comes down to life circumstances.
 If you don’t have a down payment, are not sure where you’ll be in the next three to five years or simply can’t afford something you want to live in, then renting may be the best option for you.
-However, you should consider both the pros and cons before committing to the process as it can be a challenging one in a big city like Toronto that’s crowded with other rental hopefuls and has low vacancy rates.
+However, you should consider both the pros and cons before committing to the process as it can be a challenging one in a big city like Toronto that is typically crowded with other rental hopefuls and has low vacancy rates.

 Weigh your Options

 The upside of renting is there are fewer maintenance hassles and associated expenses, often a single, predictable payment each month (no need to factor property taxes, utilities and other costs into your budget) and you can easily move every year at the end of the lease term with proper notice (60 days before expiration).
 What’s more, it’s cheaper to relocate when you rent as you’re not on the hook for land transfer taxes, real estate commissions or legal fees.
 On the flipside, you’re paying down someone else’s mortgage and not building equity, and if property prices go up, your landlord reaps the rewards, not you.

 Ask a Realtor